mathworks/Petalinux/mw_kria_kr260/README.md

 	git clone https://github.com/mathworks/meta-mathworks.git
 	```

-4. Now copy the patch `mw_kr260.patch`available in MathWorks provided repo to the same path where meta-mathworks layer is located.
+4. Now copy the patch `mw_kr260.patch` available in MathWorks provided repo to the same path where meta-mathworks layer is located.
 Now apply the patch using below command after navigating to the *xilinx-kr260-starterkit-2023.1/project-spec/*.

 	```
 	git apply mw_kr260.patch
 	```

-5. Get the Xilinx Source Archive (xsa) file generated after exporting your hardware design (bitstream included) using Export Hardware option in Xilinx Vivado to the petalinux project directory.
+5. Get the Xilinx Source Archive (xsa) to Petalinux project directory.
+You can generate xsa for your hardware design (bitstream included) using Export Hardware option in Xilinx Vivado.

 ### Add the meta-mathworks layer to the petalinux configuration settings